 Lastly, check it out - Michigan's got tons of new construction underway, mostly throughout the southern half of the state - from Grand Rapids to Lansing and Ann Arbor (see? the hot spots).
 There's also a tiny bit of development in progress further north, around Traverse City.
 If you've got your heart set on a new place, now you know where to hunt.

 While it's great to know WHERE to search for your new home, it might interest you even more to know HOW MUCH the place will cost.
 Luckily, home prices and values are up next.

 Now listen up, townhouse seekers, this part's for you.
-As shown by zillow.com, the average range in rent for townhouses in Michigan starts off low at $425/month for a one-bed/one-bath place, and tops off at a high of $4,400/month for a six-bed/two-bath place.
+The average range in rent for townhouses in Michigan starts off low at $425/month for a one-bed/one-bath place, and tops off at a high of $4,400/month for a six-bed/two-bath place.

 Basically, it's imperative to know everything covered by YOUR specific policy, because you do NOT want to find out that you were lacking adequate coverage after a storm hits.
 That just wouldn't be fun at all.
 Don't be shy about giving your agent a call if your confidence is even a little bit lacking.
 Seriously.

 Additionally, depending on where you live, you might need even more coverage - flood insurance.
 Michigan borders on four of the Great Lakes, and while water is pretty, it does have the tendency to overflow and cause flooding sometimes.
 So if you're in an area deemed to be high-risk, your mortgage lender might require you to purchase extra coverage specifically for flooding.

 However, it's important to note that even areas not in designated high-risk areas might still require this coverage.
 Why?
 Because as that old annoying expression goes, it's better to be safe than sorry.